 50-60% of ceftriaxone is excreted unchanged in the urine, while 40-50% is excreted unchanged in the bile.
 The elimination half-life in adults is about 8 hours.

 Pharmacokinetics in Special Populations:

-Patients with renal or hepatic impairment: In patients with renal or hepatic dysfunction, the pharmacokinetics of ceftriaxone are only minimally altered and the elimination half-life is only slightly increased, (less than two fold), even in patients with severely impaired renal function.
+Renal impairment: In patients with renal impairment, the pharmacokinetics of ceftriaxone are only minimally altered and the elimination half-life is only slightly increased, (less than two-fold), even in patients with severely impaired renal function.

 The modest increase in half-life in renal impairment is explained by a compensatory increase in non-renal clearance, resulting from a decrease in protein binding and corresponding increase in non-renal clearance of total ceftriaxone.

-In patients with hepatic impairment, the elimination half-life of ceftriaxone is not increased, due to a compensatory increase in renal clearance.
+In patient population, the elimination half-life of ceftriaxone is not increased, due to a compensatory increase in renal clearance.
 This is also due to an increase in plasma free fraction of ceftriaxone contributing to the observed paradoxical increase in total drug clearance, with an increase in volume of distribution paralleling that of total clearance.

-Teratogenicity: Reproductive studies in animals have shown no evidence of embryotoxicity, fetotoxicity, teratogenicity or adverse effects on male or female fertility, birth or perinatal and postnatal development.
+Reproductive toxicity: Reproductive studies in animals have shown no evidence of embryotoxicity, fetotoxicity, teratogenicity, birth or perinatal and postnatal development.
 In primates, no embryotoxicity or teratogenicity has been observed.